Ultimate Halloween Guide for NYC Kids: Parades, Costumes, Parties

 Thursday, October 31

-Hit the Brooklyn Academy of Music's annual block party.
+The Brooklyn Academy of Music's annual block party will be held indoors this year due to expected rain.
 A DJ spins spooky tunes as kids make Halloween crafts, play carnival games, chomp on candy, romp in a bouncy house, and show off their outfits in a costume contest.
 FREE.
 Once it wraps up at 7pm, head 10 blocks east to Clinton Avenue to trick-or-treat door-to-door.

 Best Halloween Day Trips